Chlorophyll-a Mapping and Prediction in the Mar Menor Lagoon Using C2RCC-Processed Sentinel 2 Imagery: Declaration of generative AI and AI-assisted technologies in the manuscript preparation process

-\begin{IEEEbiography}[{ }]{Antonio F. Skarmeta} (Member, IEEE) received the M.S. degree in Computer Science from the University of Granada and B.S.
+\bio{figs/bio_skarmeta}{Antonio F. Skarmeta} received the M.S. degree in Computer Science from the University of Granada and B.S.
 (Hons.) and the Ph.D. degrees in Computer Science from the University of Murcia Spain.
 Since 2009 he is Full Professor at the same department and University.
 Antonio F. Skarmeta has worked on national and international research projects in networking, security and IoT area, like SEMIRAMIS, SMARTIE, SOCIOTAL, IoT6 ANASTACIA, CyberSec4Europe.
 His main interest is in the integration of security services, identity, IoT and Smart Cities.
 He has been heading of the research group ANTS since its creation on 1995.
-He has published over 200 international papers. \end{IEEEbiography}
+He has published over 200 international papers. \endbio